AMD's CEO prepares chipmaker for a fight

 AMD's new chip designs are increasingly energy efficient and the company will go after the tablet market "with a vengeance," said recently hired Lisa Su, senior vice president and general manager of global business units.

-Read, who was a top executive at PC maker Lenovo Group Ltd (0992.HK), has also brought on new cadre of senior executives including Su in an apparent bid to reinvigorate AMD.
+Read, who was a top executive at PC maker Lenovo Group Ltd, has also brought on new cadre of senior executives including Su in an apparent bid to reinvigorate AMD.

 (Reporting By Noel Randewich; Editing by Steve Orlofsky, Bernard Orr)